Supporting adolescents with self-harm: a brief psychological intervention to reduce self-harm in adolescence

 What does the study involve?

-Participants who are identified as eligible for the study will be contacted for consent by a researcher within 48 hours of their visit to the emergency department.
+Researchers will aim to contact young people who are identified as eligible for the study for consent within 48-72 hours of their visit to the emergency department.
 A computer will randomly allocate them to either the SASH approach or treatment as usual.
-Young people who are allocated to the SASH approach will be offered a therapeutic assessment and up to six follow-up appointments with the same practitioner over an 8-week period, as well as two letters including details of the contacts.
-Carers may be invited to join sessions according to the young person's preference and the carer's need, and/or be invited to one or two standalone sessions, inclusive of the six sessions delivered overall.
-Participants in the treatment as usual group will receive a standard psychosocial assessment and care.
+Young people who are allocated to the SASH approach will be offered up to six sessions, the first of which will ideally happen within one week of discharge from ED.
+These sessions will include: a therapeutic assessment, enhanced safety planning and up to five solution-focused follow-up appointments with the same practitioner over an 8 week period, as well as two letters including details of the contacts.
+According to young person preference, parents/carers may also be invited to be involved in joint or individual sessions.
+Participants in the treatment-as-usual arm will receive a standard psychosocial assessment and care.
 All participants will be asked to complete a research interview at 6 months and those with a mobile phone will be sent a brief electronic questionnaire to complete every 2 weeks within the 6-month period.

 What are the possible benefits and risks of participating?